 “It is not ‘good’ or ‘bad’ that interests me as a writer, but the murkiness of human experience and the consistent imperfections of our lives.”

-Strout’s next book, The Burgess Boys: A Novel, was published in 2013.
-Set in the Park Slope neighborhood of Brooklyn, the protagonists are two brothers from Strout’s native Maine.
-“Strout’s prose propels the story forward with moments of startlingly poetic clarity,” Elizabeth Minkel writes in The New Yorker.
+Strout’s next book, The Burgess Boys: A Novel, is set in Brooklyn’s Park Slope neighborhood, and centers on two brothers from Strout’s native Maine.
+“Strout’s prose propels the story forward with moments of startlingly poetic clarity,” wrote Elizabeth Minkel in The New Yorker.

-Born in Portland, Maine, Strout graduated from Bates College with a degree in English in 1977.
-She received a law degree along with a Certificate in Gerontology from Syracuse University College of Law.
-Strout has taught creative writing at Manhattan College, The New School, Bard College, Colgate University and Queens University at Charlotte, and now divides her time between Maine and New York City.
+Born in Portland, Maine, Strout graduated from Bates College and Syracuse University College of Law.
+She has taught creative writing at Manhattan College, The New School, Bard College, Colgate University, and Queens University of Charlotte.
+She divides her time between Maine and New York City.

-For more information on Elizabeth Strout, please visit www.elizabethstrout.com.
+For more information on Elizabeth Strout, please visit elizabethstrout.com.